mbustama/NuOscProbExact/README.md

 ### Basics

 Most of the time, you will be only interested in computing oscillation probabilities.
-The function to compute probabilities is `probabilities_3nu` in the module `oscprob3nu`.
+The function to compute three-neutrino probabilities is `probabilities_3nu` in the module `oscprob3nu`.
 It takes as input parameters the `hamiltonian`, in the form of a 3x3 Hermitian matrix, and the baseline `L`.
 (For `oscprob2nu`, `hamiltonian` is a 2x2 Hermitian matrix.)

 This function returns the list of probabilities Pee (nu_e --> nu_e), Pem (nu_e --> nu_mu), Pet (nu_e --> nu_tau), Pme (nu_mu --> nu_e), Pmm (nu_mu --> nu_mu), Pmt (nu_mu --> nu_tau), Pte (nu_tau --> nu_e), Ptm (nu_tau --> nu_mu), (nu_tau --> nu_tau), *i.e.*,
 ```python